-Many people in Texas and North Carolina assume that their assets will automatically pass to their loved ones when they die.
-However, if you die without a valid Will in Texas, Texas intestacy laws control who Will receive your property.
-State law would also control what happens if you die without a valid Will in North Carolina.
-And the distribution may not align with your wishes.
+Many people in Texas and North Carolina assume that their property will automatically pass to their loved ones when they die.
+But if you die without a valid Will in Texas, the Texas intestacy laws control who will receive your property.
+North Carolina Intestacy statutes control what happens if you die without a valid Will in North Carolina.

-How Texas and North Carolina Intestacy Laws Distribute Your Assets
+How Texas Intestacy and North Carolina Intestacy Laws Distribute Your Assets

 If You Are Married